Harkame/JapScanDownloader/README.md

 #### Chapter

 -   chapter
-   -   Url of the chapter to download
+   - url : Url of the chapter to download

 #### Chapters

 -   chapters
    -   url : Url of the manga to download
-   -   chapter_min : range min of chapters to download (chapter min included)
+   -   chapter_min : range min of chapters to download (included)
-   -   chapter_max : range max of chapters to download (chapter max included)
+   -   chapter_max : range max of chapters to download (included)

 ### Change downloads destination